scraed/2026/_posts/2026-04-27-rethinking-diffusion-langevin.md

 toc:
   - name: Langevin Dynamics as 'Identity' Operation
   - name: Spliting the Identity into Forward and Reverse Processes
+    subsections:
       - name: The Forward Diffusion Process for training
       - name: The Reverse Diffusion Process for Sampling
-    subsections:
-      - name: "How does the reverse process invert the forward process to generate data from pure noise?"
-      - name: "How can ODE-based and SDE-based diffusion models be unified under a single framework?"
   - name: Forward-Reverse Duality
-    subsections:
-      - name: "Why are diffusion models theoretically superior to ordinary VAEs"
   - name: Maximal likelihood Training of Diffusion Models
-    subsections:
-      - name: "How can Denoising, Score Matching, and Flow Matching training objectives be unified and derived from first principles?"
   - name: Conclusion

 # Below is an example of injecting additional post-specific styles.